 Legend: 1 = U-shaped ditch, 2 = pond, 3 = coach house, 4 = Huys Clingendael, 5 = gatehouse, 6 = moats, 7 = second pond, 8 = dike terrace, 9 = bowl.

 Source: Gieskes, Joost S.H.
-(2009), Cascade, Bulletin of Garden History, 18th volume, no. 1, p.
+(2009), Cascade, Bulletin for garden history, 18th volume, no. 1, p.
 34.

-Freule Daisy (1871-1939)
+Lady Daisy (1871-1939)

 Freule Daisy maintained many foreign contacts and regularly rented out country house Clingendael to diplomats.
 As a result, Clingendael gained international fame and notoriety.